Buy Tickets

 Ice cave

-Glaciers might look solid, but they act as if they are made of soft plastic as they make their way down mountainsides under the influence of gravity.
+Glaciers in Iceland might look solid, but they act as if they are made of soft plastic as they make their way down mountainsides under the influence of gravity.
 They twist and flex as they scrape the rocky surface.

 Deep, narrow crevasses form as the ice splits apart under the strain.
 The volume of ice in a glacier is important too.
 In the zone of accumulation at the top, weighty new snowfalls compact into firn (granular, crystalline snow) and ice.